ading2210/openplayground-api/README.md

  - Generate text

 ## Installation:
-You can install this libaray by running the following command:
+You can install this library by running the following command:
 ```
 pip3 install openplayground-api
 ```